allanm611/digital-oval/JOB_WORKFLOW_STEPS_ENDPOINTS_STATUS.md

 ---

-## ⚠️ AVAILABLE IN SERVICE BUT NOT CONNECTED (12)
+## ✅ ALL ENDPOINTS NOW CONNECTED

-### GET Endpoints (7 not connected)
+### GET Endpoints (All Connected)

-1. ⚠️ `getStepByJobAndOrder` - Get specific step by job and order
+1. ✅ `getStepByJobAndOrder` - Used in search when job_id and step_order are provided
-2. ⚠️ `getStepByJobAndCode` - Get specific step by job and code
+2. ✅ `getStepByJobAndCode` - Used in search when job_id and step_code are provided
-3. ⚠️ `getParallelSteps` - Get parallel steps for a job
+3. ✅ `getParallelSteps` - Used in JobWorkflowStepDetailsPage
-4. ⚠️ `getComplexWorkflows` - Analytics: complex workflows
+4. ✅ `getComplexWorkflows` - Used in analytics section
-5. ⚠️ `getDependencyComplexity` - Analytics: dependency complexity
+5. ✅ `getDependencyComplexity` - Used in analytics section
-6. ⚠️ `getTimeoutAnalysis` - Analytics: timeout analysis
+6. ✅ `getTimeoutAnalysis` - Used in analytics section
-7. ⚠️ `getStepsByFailureAction` - Filter by failure action
+7. ✅ `getStepsByFailureAction` - Used in search filters

-### POST Endpoints (2 not connected)
+### POST Endpoints (All Connected)

-1. ⚠️ `createJobWorkflowStep` - Create new step (needs create page)
+1. ✅ `createJobWorkflowStep` - Used in CreateJobWorkflowStepPage
-2. ⚠️ `batchCreateSteps` - Bulk create steps
+2. ✅ `batchCreateSteps` - Used in CreateJobWorkflowStepPage (batch mode)

-### PUT Endpoints (2 not connected)
+### PUT Endpoints (All Connected)

-1. ⚠️ `updateJobWorkflowStep` - Update step (needs edit page)
+1. ✅ `updateJobWorkflowStep` - Used in CreateJobWorkflowStepPage (edit mode)
-2. ⚠️ `batchUpdateSteps` - Batch update selected steps
+2. ✅ `batchUpdateSteps` - Used in JobWorkflowStepsPage batch actions

 ---

-## ❌ NOT IMPLEMENTED IN SERVICE (3)
+## ✅ ALL ENDPOINTS IMPLEMENTED

-### GET Endpoints (3 missing)

-1. ❌ `listJobWorkflowSteps` - Already implemented (was checking)
-2. ❌ Actually all GET endpoints are implemented

-**Note**: All endpoints from the documentation are actually implemented in the service file.
-The "not implemented" count is 0.
+All 39 endpoints are implemented in the service file and connected to the UI.

 ---